 Warmer days have arrived and it’s time to once again take to the waves.
-Only problem is your marine battery has died a death in storage, cannot be recharged and needs replacing.
-The question is, do you simply purchase the same make and model as before or do you look for the best marine battery to suit your needs.
+The only problem is your marine battery has died a death in storage, cannot be recharged, and needs replacing.
+The question is, do you simply purchase the same make and model as before, or do you look for the best marine battery to suit your needs.

 When it comes to deciding which battery is best for your boat, size matters.
-Small craft really only need a battery to start the engine and run a few small electrical connections.
-Larger boats, for extended periods out fishing or cruising, need to be able to use stored power for running an often large variety of electrical equipment which are required for comfort and vital for safety at sea.
+A small craft really only needs a battery to start the engine and run a few small electrical connections.
+Larger boats, for extended periods out fishing or cruising, need to be able to use the stored power for running an often large variety of electrical equipment which are required for comfort and vital for safety at sea.

 Which Type of Marine Battery Do You Need?

 To begin your search, you must decide on the type of marine battery you actually need.

 - Starting/Cranking Battery.
 If you only have a small boat for messing about on the river, then a “Starting” (or “Cranking”) battery is probably sufficient as it will supply enough power to start the engine as well as running the basics such as the bilge pump, lights, etc. These batteries are also smaller than the Deep Cycle variety thus saving valuable space on board.

 - Deep Cycle Battery.
 For larger craft a “Deep Cycle” battery is necessary.
 For longer trips out on the water, there will be a need to run various equipment and appliances on your vessel for extended periods of time with the engine on and off.
 Deep Cycle batteries are specifically designed to be completely (or almost completely) discharged and then recharged, called a deep cycle, and they provide the power necessary in running radio equipment, lighting and safety lights, pumps, and all electrical appliances required for the duration of your trip.